-In Terms Of Objectives: It is evident from the presentation of psychological capital studies that there is interest in psychological capital as one of the factors that contribute to the success of the organization and the achievement of its goals, and these studies aimed to clarify the factors and variables that affect psychological capital, and it turned out that most of the studies of the first axis I dealt with psychological capital as an intermediate variable, such as the study (Karatepe & Talebzadeh, 2016), and (Bouzari & Karatepe, 2017).
-As for the study (Abdel Wahab, 2013), discusses psychological capital as an independent variable.
+In Terms Of Objectives: It is evident from the presentation of psychological capital studies that there is interest in psychological capital as one of the factors that contribute to the success of the organization and the achievement of its goals, and these studies aimed to clarify the factors and variables that affect psychological capital, and it turned out that most of the studies of the first axis I dealt with psychological capital as an intermediate variable such as the study of (Karatepe & Talebzadeh, 2016), and (Bouzari & Karatepe, 2017).
+As for the study (Abdel Wahab, 2013), it dealt with Psychological capital as an independent variable.

-Thus, the current study agrees in terms of the goal with some previous studies such as the study (Abu Saif, 2018), (Khamis, 2018), (Al-Fatlawi, 2017), but the current study differs in terms of the goal with the study (Po Derham, 2018), (Al-Karawi, 2016), (Abdel Wahab, 2013), (Bouzari & Karatepe, 2017), (Karatepe & Talebzadeh, 2016), and (Fu Pan, Qin, & Gao, 2014).
+Consequently, the present study agrees in terms of the goal with some previous studies such as the study (Abu Saif, 2018), (Khamis, 2018), and (Al-Fatlawi, 2017), but the current study differs in terms of the goal with the study (Po Derham, 2018) (Al-Karawi, 2016), (Abdel Wahab, 2013), (Bouzari & Karatepe, 2017), (Karatepe & Talebzadeh, 2016), and (Fu (Pan, Qin, & Gao, 2014).

-In Terms Of Approach: The scientific approaches used by psychological capital studies have varied, such as the descriptive and analytical approach (Abdel Wahab, 2013) and the current study agrees in terms of method with some studies such as (Abu Saif, 2018), (Khamis, 2018), (Po Derham, 2018), (Al-Fatlawi, 2017).
+In Terms Of Approach: The scientific approaches used by psychological capital studies have varied, such as the descriptive and analytical approach (Abdel Wahab, 2013), and the current study agrees in terms of approach with some studies such as (Abu Saif, 2018), (Khamis, 2018), (Po Derham, 2018) and (Al-Fatlawi, 2017).
 However, the current study differs with several studies in terms of methodology, such as (Bouzari & Karatepe, 2017), (Karatepe & Talebzadeh, 2016), and (Fu Pan, Qin, & Gao, 2014).

-In Terms Of The Tool And Procedures: The tools of this study varied in terms of construction and application, but most of them used the questionnaire, and the objectives varied, so the target groups and organizations varied, and this indicates that psychological capital has importance in different fields of work, whether it is educational, profit, economic or cultural.

-The current study agrees with some studies that it uses the questionnaire as a basic tool, such as the study (Abdel Wahab, 2013).
-It also agrees with some studies in terms of the dimensions that the questionnaire addressed in the current study, such as (Abu Saif, 2018), (Khamis, 2018), and (Po Derham, 2018) and the study of (Al-Fatlawi, 2017).
+In Terms Of The Tool And Procedures: The tools of this study varied in terms of construction and application, but most of them used the questionnaire, and the objectives varied, so the target groups and organizations varied, and this indicates that psychological capital has importance in various fields of work, whether it is educational, profit, economic or cultural.
+The current study agrees with some of the study that it uses the questionnaire as a basic tool such as the study (Abdel Wahab, 2013), and it also agrees with some studies in terms of the dimensions covered by the questionnaire in the current study such as (Abu Saif, 2018), (Khamis, 2018), (Po Derham, 2018) and (Al-Fatlawi, 2017).